 The City continues to work with new developments and redevelopments to ensure upgrades are programmed for impacted facilities to maintain established LOS.
-The City's shifted primary focus has from accommodating new development to preparing for future sustainability and resilience of all existing and future systems and addressing impacts of redevelopment.
+The City's focus has shifted from primary accommodating new development to preparing for future sustainability and resilience of all existing and future systems and addressing impacts of redevelopment.
 The City is also addressing deficiencies and infrastructure needs in specific neighborhoods to assure that all parts of the City receive the same level of service and achieve the highest quality-of-life desired by the community.